FinlyWealth/mds-finly-search/README.md

     ```
 6. Run `python src/util/load_db.py` to load the database with the embeddings and metadata
 7. Run `python src/util/compute_faiss_index.py` to compute the the index used for FAISS search
+8. Run `experiment_pipeline.ipynb` notebook
+9. The results are logged to a hosted MLflow servier: http://35.209.59.178:8591